Last Updated on

-I browned these guys in a cast iron pan with a bit of olive oil, then added the bay leaves and finished cooking them in the oven.
+You start by browning 2 pounds chicken drumsticks in 3 tablespoons olive oil in a cast iron pan, then you add 2 small bay leaves and finish cooking the drumsticks in the oven.
 You could easily serve them right then with a bit of rice or bread but if you are into saucy things you can continue with a quick pan sauce.
-I just added a minced shallot and chicken broth to the pan, reduced the mix, then finished it off with fresh tarragon, mustard and sour cream.
-A great, quick weeknight meal.
+You just add 1 minced shallot and 1 cup chicken broth to the pan, reduced the mix, then finished it off with 1 tablespoon chopped fresh tarragon, 1 tablespoon Dijon mustard and 1/4 cup sour cream.

 - 3 tablespoons olive oil